Urban Planning, MUP Joint Degrees

 Urban and Regional Planning

-Department Head: Rolf Pendall
+Department Head: Marc Doussard

-Urban and Regional Planning Website
+Urban and Regional Planning website

-Urban and Regional Planning Faculty
+Urban and Regional Planning faculty

 111 Temple Buell Hall, 611 Taft Drive, Champaign, IL 61820